wp-plugins/wordpress-tooltips/readme.txt

 Author URI: http://tomas.zhu.bz
 Tags:tooltip,hover,link,bubble,image,nextgen,next-gen,photo,picture,image,popup,phrase,glossary,video,radio,shortcode
 Requires at least: 2.0
-Tested up to: 3.5.1
+Tested up to: 3.6

-you can use it for word,phrases,link,shortcode.You can add text,image,link,video,radio in tooltips,nextgen description will shown as tooltips
+you can use it for word,phrases,link,shortcode.You can add text,image,link,video,radio in tooltips, add tooltip in menu items, nextgen description will shown as tooltips

 == Description ==
 Plugin Name: Wordpress Tooltips<br>